elis/code-banner/README.md

 ### Responsive Layout

-Rows and items can be conditionally shown based on the viewporrt size.
+Rows and items can be conditionally shown based on the viewport size.

 You can declare a custom `reposponive` object anywhere in your config and use it in the `if-responsive` property of any `row` or `item`.